Jaseci-Labs/jaseci/docs/docs/examples/littleX/draft.md

 ## follow_request test case

-The `test follow_request` ensures that a profile can successfully initiate a follow request to another profile using the `follow_request` walker.
-A new `Profile` node, named "Sam," is created to serve as the followee.
+The `follow_request` walker searchs for a profile can successfully initiate a follow request to another profile using the `follow_request` walker.

+To test `follow_request`, we have to create new profile and it named "Sam," is created to serve as the followee.
 After executing the walker, the test proceeds by navigating from the followee to confirm the presence of a Follow edge, which indicates the successful creation of the follow request.
 Finally, the test verifies that the username of the connected profile matches the expected followee.

 create followee profile : ``followee = Profile("Sam");``
-spawn walker : ``followee spawn follow_request();``
+spawn follow_request walker on profile_node : ``followee spawn follow_request();``
 filter followee profile : ``followee_profile = [root --> (`?Profile)-:Follow:->(`?Profile)][0];``
 check followee profile username : ``check followee_profile.username == "Sam";``